ROSAF2/compose_playground/README.md

 }
 ```

-Where `Text("Hello Compose")` is a pre-build composable function.
+Where `Text("Hello Compose")` is a pre-built composable function.

 One would normally want their composables to be small as they are easier to reuse.

 ##### MainActivity

 The MainActivity is much simpler in compose.
-It now inherits from : `ComponentActivity()` and instead of associating a layout with `setContentView`, we just wrap our content as shown below.
+It now inherits from `ComponentActivity()` and instead of associating a layout with `setContentView`, we just wrap our content as shown below.
 ```kotlin
 setContent {
     // Content